jarviscanada/jarvis_data_eng_GozdeArslan/linux_sql/README.md

  ``` * * * * * bash /<file Path>/host_usage.sh localhost 5432 host_agent postgres postgrepasword > /tmp/host_usage.log ```

 ## Database Modeling

-The host_agent database in our container comprises two tables: host info and host usage.If these tables do not exist, they will be created.The hardware specifications (id,hostname,cpu number, etc.) will be stored in the host info table.The primary key will be "id," and fields will not be allowed to have null values.In addition, the host usage table contains hardware usage data (host id, cpu idle, memory free, etc.) that cannot have null values.Because the Relational database modelling structure is used, the foreign key will be host id.
+The host_agent database in our container comprises two tables: host info and host usage.
+If these tables do not exist, they will be created.
+The hardware specifications (id, hostname,CPU number, etc.) will be stored in the host info table.
+The primary key will be "id," and fields will not be allowed to have null values.
+In addition, the host usage table contains hardware usage data (host id, CPU idle, memory-free, etc.) that cannot have null values.
+Because the Relational database modeling structure is used, the foreign and primary key will be host id.

-## Test
+## Testing

-The application runs on a single machine rather than a Linux cluster.Along with this , if the connection and firewalls are configured appropriately, It will also work in a cluster stage.Bash scripts tested on the Jarvis Remote Desktop where runs on the centOS 7.They are succesfully send the informartion (hardware specifiations and  resource use data) into the Database.
+The application runs on a single machine rather than a Linux cluster.
+Along with this, if the connection and firewalls are configured appropriately, It will also work in a clustering stage.
+Bash scripts tested on the Jarvis Remote Desktop were run on CentOS 7.
+They are successfully sending the information (hardware specifications and resource use data) into the Database.

 ## Deployment

-The project deployed on Github from the JRD (jarvis Remote Desktop).Database managed by using Postgres Docker.
+The project was deployed on Github from the JRD (Jarvis Remote Desktop).Database managed by using Postgres Docker.
 Host agent timed controlled by the Crontab.

 ## Improvements